I wait behind an old fashioned, green painted, heavy iron British Rail gate.

 I’m stood in front of the Royal Station Hotel on a Friday evening.
 I’m stood next to Philip Larkin too – in tall statue form.

-I strain and peer to make out Passepartout, joining me here back in Britain.
+I strain and peer to make out Giristroula, joining me here back in Britain.

-I had arrived on my own a few days earlier and made my way up north, and now we are going to finish the tour round Britain.
-A tour we had started, and which we had travelled in a clockwise fashion from London round three quarters of the country, before the journey had then stalled in the north east.
+I had arrived on my own a few days earlier and made my way up north, but now we are going to finish the tour round Britain together.
+A tour we had started, and which we had travelled in a clockwise fashion from London round three quarters of the country, before the journey had stalled in the north east.

 We’re going to pick it up again, from Hull.